scribu/wp-smart-archives-reloaded/readme.txt

 1. Create a new page or post with `[smart_archives]` in it.

 Alternatively, you can add `<?php smart_archives(); ?>` anywhere in your theme, where you want the archives displayed.

+== Frequently Asked Questions ==

+= "Can't open cache file!" =
+Go to your plugin directory, create an empty file called "cache.txt" and change it's permissions (chmod) to 757.